Facet joint biological therapy

 - Muscle, ligament, and tendon injuries (including tennis or golfer’s elbow)

 - Gynaecological conditions

-At Melbourne Arthritis specialist Centre we focus on musculoskeletal application of PRP therapy.
+At Melbourne Arthritis specialist Centre we focus on musculoskeletal application of Biological therapy therapy.

 Please drink plenty of water and eat healthily prior to treatment.
 Avoid smoking if possible.

-Following the first PRP treatment, you will be provided with exercises and advice specific to your injury/problem area.
+Following the first Biological therapy treatment, you will be provided with exercises and advice specific to your injury/problem area.

 Improvement will be a gradual process over the days to weeks following your treatment.

 Frequency and number of treatments will depend on how severe the condition is.
 For chronic joint injuries such as osteoarthritis, we recommend a course of three sessions, one week apart, followed by annual top up sessions.

 For soft tissue injuries such as tendon tears, treatment involves three injections, two weeks apart.

 As Biological therapy is taken from your own blood, there are no risks of disease transmission or allergic reactions.